heremaps/naksha/docs/JBON.md

 }
 ```

-In **JBON** we can add this array including the object into the global dictionary as default object.
-Additionally we put the _isPrivateRoadForServiceVehicle_ into the global dictionary and then can encode this as map entry:
+In **JBON** we can add this array including the object into the global dictionary as default value.
+Additionally, we put the _isPrivateRoadForServiceVehicle_ into the global dictionary and then can encode this as map entry:

 - key **string-reference** (2-3 byte)
 - object **reference** (2-3 byte)

 So effectively reducing the size of this whole entry to 4 to 6 byte.
+Compared to when JSON does out of it:

+`{"isPrivateRoadForServiceVehicle":[{"range":{"endOffset":1,"startOffset":0},"value":false}]}`

+Now, in **CBOR** we would have to encode exactly the same thing, it would not be reduces in size, just become binary readable.
+This means, with **JBON** we encode 6 byte vs 96 byte of JSON or around the same for CBOR.
+This alone, for just one single of these properties, will save 8583mb (or 8.5gb) for the 100 million topologies we have.
+As there are (see above) many of these objects in the data, this must be multiplied by 10 or more, so we easily save up to 100gb of data, not losing any information!

-However, the best is, that we can ask for this property.
-When we use the reader, the object will appear as if it is part of the **JOBN**.
+However, the best is, that we can ask the reader for this property, and it will return it.
+When we use the reader, the object will appear as if it is part of the **JBON**.
 The application does not need to know details, it only needs access to the global dictionaries.
+Compression optimization is purely done on the encoder side and can be improved for all our use-cases, not having to make old data invalid or have to re-encode it.

-There was the idea of adding the dictionaries to **CBOR** using [tags](https://www.rfc-editor.org/rfc/rfc8949.html#name-tagging-of-items), but it would be proprietary extension and therefore anyway force us to do some own implementations.
-Apart, it would still lack many of the de-duplication features we now have.
+Clearly, we could somehow add the dictionaries and text encoding to **CBOR** using [tags](https://www.rfc-editor.org/rfc/rfc8949.html#name-tagging-of-items), but it would be a proprietary extension and therefore anyway force us to do some own implementations.
+It would eventually make CBOR so incompatible to what the rest of the world does in this format, that there seems to be no advantage in this solution, when compared to creating our own binary encoding.